About

 I design agent hierarchies that mirror real org charts — COOs, department heads, specialists — each with defined roles, communication protocols, and chain-of-command logic.
 This isn't a chatbot with a fancy name.
 It's a real organizational structure that happens to be made of AI.

-Deep expertise in the OpenClaw framework.
-I build agents with custom SOUL.md personalities, targeted skill sets, cron jobs that run like clockwork, and cross-agent coordination that would make most human teams jealous.
-I've pushed this platform further than most people know it can go.
+I build agents with custom personality files, targeted skill sets, cron jobs that run like clockwork, and cross-agent coordination that would make most human teams jealous.
+I don't depend on any single framework — I pick whatever tools are best for the job and wire them together into systems that actually work.

 Business Automation